Hiking With Kids: Tips for a Safe and Fun Adventure

 In any case, you’ll have to adapt your plans to your children, rather than expect them to adapt to yours.
 You’ll have to accept that things will be different when you bring the little ones along.
 But different doesn’t have to mean worse.
 Watching kids interact with the natural world in their own way — and even grow to love it — is a special experience.
 Their fresh perspective and sense of wonder could be beneficial to you, too!
 You never know what you’ll discover about your surroundings with a tot in tow.

 This guide will help you think about the ins and outs of hiking with children, from planning the trip to packing the food and gear.
 For backpacking trips, check out our separate guide: Backpacking with Kids: How to Plan Your Family Adventure.
+And if you’re new to backpacking, you may enjoy our backpacking guide for beginners.

 Planning a hike with kids